ccao-data/ptaxsim/README.md

 bills.
 It uses real assessment, exemption, TIF, and levy data to generate historic, line-item tax bills (broken out by taxing district) for any property from 2006 to 2020.
-Given some careful assumptions and data manipulation, it can also generate counterfactual property tax bills to answer questions such as:
+Given some careful assumptions and data manipulation, it can also answer questions such as:

--   What would my property tax bill be if my assessed value was $10K lower?
+-   What would my property tax bill be if my assessed value was $50K lower?
+What if I received a new exemption?
--   What would my property tax bill be if I received a new exemption?
+-   How have tax bills changed in my area?
+Where does my tax money actually go?
--   What would my property tax bill be if my school district increased its levy by 5%?
+-   How do exemptions affect my tax bill?
+What if a new exemption is created?
--   What would my property tax bill be if a large new development was added to my neighborhood?
+-   How do TIF districts affect my tax bill?
+What if TIF districts did not exist?

 PTAXSIM can generate hundreds, or even millions, of tax bills in a single function call, which enables complex tax analysis on a